-As President Bush orders news sanctions to be placed on the Sudanese government, Columbia Professor Mahmood Mamdani discusses how the media and the Save Darfur Coalition has been misrepresenting the situation in Darfur. [includes rush transcript]
+As President Bush orders news sanctions to be placed on the Sudanese government, Columbia professor Mahmood Mamdani discusses how the media and the Save Darfur Coalition has been misrepresenting the situation in Darfur. [includes rush transcript]

-The sanctions were seen as a victory for the Save Darfur Coalition, a US group leading a vocal campaign pressuring the White House to take action.
-But the New York Times reported Saturday some of Save Darfur’s public efforts have angered aid groups working on the ground in Sudan.
+The sanctions were seen as a victory for the Save Darfur Coalition, a U.S. group leading a vocal campaign pressuring the White House to take action.
+But The New York Times reported Saturday some of Save Darfur’s public efforts have angered aid groups working on the ground in Sudan.
 The aid groups say Save Darfur’s call for imposing a no-flight zone could lead to a halt in aid flights and put their workers at risk.
-Aid groups have also criticized Save Darfur for not spending its multi-million dollar budget on aid to Darfur’s refugees.
+Aid groups have also criticized Save Darfur for not spending its multi-million-dollar budget on aid to Darfur’s refugees.

 Mahmood Mamdani is one of the world’s most prominent Africa scholars.
 Earlier this year, he wrote a major piece for the London Review of Books called “The Politics of Naming: Genocide, Civil War, Insurgency.”
 He was born in Uganda and now splits his time between Uganda and New York, where he is a professor at Columbia University.
 Mahmood Mamdani stopped by our firehouse studio Friday.
 I began by asking him about the name of his article, “The Politics of Naming.”

-MAHMOOD MAMDANI: I think the larger question is the names — genocide, in particular — come into being against a background of the twentieth century and mass slaughter of the twentieth century, and particularly the Holocaust.
+MAHMOOD MAMDANI: I think the larger question is the names — genocide, in particular — come into being against a background of the 20th century and mass slaughter of the 20th century, and particularly the Holocaust.
 And against that background, Lemkin convinced the international community, and particularly states in the international community, have an obligation to intervene when there is genocide.
 He’s successful in getting the international community to adopt a resolution on this.